Fillr/iOS-Interview-Assignment-2/README.md

 There are some game assets provided below, but you can create your own assets.

 Requirements:
-1. Use UIKit or Swift UI; no game engine or GameplayKit
+1. Use UIKit or Swift UI; no game engine or GameplayKit.
-2. Use swift or objective c; no third party library
+2. Use swift or objective c; no third party library.
-3. Object-oriented design, ideally use MVVM
+3. Object-oriented design, ideally use MVVM, but you can use any design that you think best fits this project.
-4. Business logic is separated from UI code, so it is easy to switch between UIKit and Swift UI if we want to
+4. Business logic is separated from UI code, so it is easy to switch between UIKit and Swift UI if we want to.
-5. The submitted solution can be compiled and run on the simulator
+5. The submitted solution can be compiled and run on the simulator.
 6. Unit testing, particularly business logic is testable.
 7. Please commit the solution in a Git repo, then zip the repo and email it back.

 Specs:
 Please follow the steps below, so if you can't finish all the steps, we can still check how much you have done.
-1. Create a game loop that updates the UI at an interval
+1. Create a game loop that updates the UI at an interval.
-2. Create a user-controlled spaceship, the ship moving around following the user touches
+2. Create a user-controlled spaceship, the ship moving around following the user touches.
-3. The user spaceship fires lasers at an interval
+3. The user spaceship fires lasers at an interval.
-4. Create enemy spaceships moving from the top of the screen towards the bottom
+4. Create enemy spaceships moving from the top of the screen towards the bottom.
-5. The enemy spaceship fires lasers at an interval as well
+5. The enemy spaceship fires lasers at an interval as well.
-6. Removing the references of the enemy spaceships and lasers after they move outside the screen boundary, so we don't run out of memory
+6. Removing the references of the enemy spaceships and lasers after they move outside the screen boundary, so we don't run out of memory.
-7. Collision detection: if the enemy spaceship collides with the user lasers, the laser will be destroyed, and the spaceship loses life, eventually destroyed
+7. Collision detection: if the enemy spaceship collides with the user lasers, the laser will be destroyed, and the spaceship loses life, eventually destroyed.
-8. Collision detection: if the user spaceship collides with the enemy lasers, the laser will be destroyed, and the spaceship loses life, eventually destroyed
+8. Collision detection: if the user spaceship collides with the enemy lasers, the laser will be destroyed, and the spaceship loses life, eventually destroyed.
-9. Collision detection: if the user spaceship collides with the enemy spaceship, the one that has less life will be destroyed
+9. Collision detection: if the user spaceship collides with the enemy spaceship, the one that has less life will be destroyed.
-10. The spaceship flashes when get hit
+10. The spaceship flashes when gets hit.
-11. Update user spaceship and scores (how many enemy spaceships destroyed) on the screen
+11. Update user spaceship and scores (how many enemy spaceships destroyed) on the screen.
-12. Feel free to add more features if you can finish all the above steps
+12. Feel free to add more features if you can finish all the above steps.

+Template Project:
+A template project is created to help you to get started under the folder `spaceship-template`.

 Assets:
 Player Spaceship: